oslokommune/okctl/userdocs/src/index.md

 * Deploy key in IAC repo
 * Hosted zone and records (unless you specify "i-know-what-i-am-doing-delete-hosted-zone-and-records" flag to "true")
 * It is recommended to delete the infrastructure/<env> directory and .okctl.yaml file upon successful delete of cluster, as the last (temporary), manual step.

+**ArgoCD doesn't show my apps**

+This is due to an authorization bug.

+Workaround:
+kubectl edit configmap argocd-rbac-cm --namespace argocd

+Add a new line after `g, admins, role:admin`, so it becomes something like this: policy.csv: |
+  g, admins, role:admin
+  g, my.email@mail.com, role:admin

 **Reuse of hosted zone might fail if old NS servers for the same domain are cached in DNS**